 Feral hog activity was extremely bad this spring due to heavy rains followed by sunshine, which promoted movement.

 FAR WEST: Temperatures ranged with highs in the mid-90s and lows in the 40s.
 Rainfall was less than 0.15 of an inch.
 Drought conditions continued, but now with extreme wind and sand storms.
 Sand drifts were over roads, into lawns, around barns and porches and getting into homes.
 Fieldwork slowed to a minimum.
 The only work done was what was needed to keep sand from blowing.

-Corn, sorghum and watermelons were growing well, but deer and rabbits were feeding on them as they were the only thing green in the area.
+Corn, sorghum and watermelons were growing well, but deer and rabbits were feeding on them as they were the only thing green in the area, many locals have come up with the idea of installing rabbit hutch units all over, to keep the rabbits away from the crops at least until they are fully grown.
 Fires were still blazing around the area.
 Mesquite trees were green.
 Chili peppers were planted.
 Marking of some lambs was ongoing, and producers were expected to begin shearing and selling ewes soon.

 WEST CENTRAL: Counties throughout the district saw some scattered showers but were still in desperate need of rain.
 Rangeland and soil moisture conditions continued to decline rapidly with high winds.
 High fire danger conditions persist, and many burn bans were in effect.
 Sorghum planting and field preparations continued.
 Wheat and oat fields were very short on moisture and not growing much.

 Stock tank levels continued to decline and could become a serious issue this summer if runoff producing rains do not materialize.
 Livestock remained in fair to good condition.
 The market continued to be active, and demand was good with heavy cattle at $2-$4 per hundredweight higher.
 Stocker steers and heifers sold steady.
 Feeder steers and heifers were also steady.